parasoft/parabank/README.md

 # Introduction
-The Parabank demo web application from Parasoft.
+The Parabank demo web application and associated web services (SOAP and REST) from Parasoft.

 # Build and Install
 Build the Parabank application using Maven ("mvn clean install").
 After a successful build, deploy the parabank.war (located in "/target") onto a Tomcat 8 web server.